 8. How many times can you take the GMAT?

-You can take the GMAT a total of 8 times in a lifetime, and no more than 5 times in a year.
+You may take the exam up to 5 times within a 12-month period, but you must wait at least 16 days between attempts.
 If you plan to retake the GMAT, you’ll need to wait at least 16 days before scheduling a new test.
 If you decide to retake the test, give yourself plenty of time to improve your study methods.